alexames/progress-and-poverty/Book 10/Chapter 2.md

 endured the contact with the Roman and the Roman allied himself to the barbarian, he says (pp. 47-8):

-“Savages in the first year of the Christian era were pretty much what they were in the eighteen hundredth; and if they stood the contact of ancient civilized men and cannot stand ours, it follows that our race is presumably tougher than the ancient; for we have to bear, and do bear, the seeds of greater diseases than the ancients carried with them.
-We may use, perhaps, the unvarying savage as a meter to gauge the vigor of the constitution to whose contact he is exposed.”
+> Savages in the first year of the Christian era were pretty much what they were
+> in the eighteen hundredth; and if they stood the contact of ancient civilized
+> men and cannot stand ours, it follows that our race is presumably tougher than
+> the ancient; for we have to bear, and do bear, the seeds of greater diseases
+> than the ancients carried with them.
+We may use, perhaps, the unvarying savage
+> as a meter to gauge the vigor of the constitution to whose contact he is
+> exposed.

 Mr. Bagehot does not attempt to explain how it is that eighteen hundred years ago civilization did not give the like relative advantage over barbarism that it